Logging In

 Upon successful authentication, you are redirected to your ThousandEyes organization.

 If your organization supports SSO and your user permissions allow it, you’ll land on the local login screen by default.
-You can then click Log in with SSO to authenticate through your identity provider.
+You have the option to select Log in with SSO to authenticate through your identity provider.

 (Optional) If your email or password is incorrect, an error message will appear.